 We’ve all seen the queues at turnstiles and ticket windows.
 Systems like Oyster on the London Underground, Suica in Japan, and Calypso in Europe have revolutionized how people get around.
-These contactless micro payment cards simply debit a small amount from the balance of the card every time they are used on a public transit journey.
+These contactless micro payment cards simply debit a small amount from the card balance when the cardholder take a public transit journey.

 This combination of convenience and efficiency has helped both passengers and transit operators accept contactless payments as one of the easiest ways to travel.
 On some public transport networks, they account for more than 40% of all journeys.